TrueNobility303/DATA130010.01-Numerical-Algorithms/README.md

 - numerical solution to ode and pde

 I upload the codes since it can be viewed as an extension of MATLAB for some numerical algorithms.
 I put them here in case of need.
 Also hope them help if you are also struggling at this course :)

+My course project is about the explicit superconvergence rate of classical, greedy and random BFGS algorithms.